 $2 million has been provided by the state to invest in partnerships among educator preparation programs and schools, districts, or BOCES to invest in initiatives that address teacher shortages in Colorado.

 - RFP is available now.
 For details, please visit the Colorado Department of Higher Education's Educator Shortage Action Plan webpage.

 - Funding awarded and was available September 2018 for the 2018-2019 academic year

 This grant program provides school districts, charter schools, and BOCES the opportunity to implement a wide variety of locally appropriate strategies to improve their ability to successfully retain teachers.
-A total of $2,742,557 is available for grants over three years (FY 2018-19 through FY 2020-21).
+More detailed information can be found here.

 Stipends for teachers in rural areas for alternative preparation courses; concurrent enrollment certification, National Board Teacher certification, or special services provider certification.
 Managed by the Colorado Center for Rural Education.
 For additional information, please visit Colorado Center for Rural Education's Stipends for Rural Educators webpage.